mind-child/mirror/README.md

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •
 ```

-## about the mirror algorithm

-"Actual Universe" of AI is what it sees in its input after sending an output.
-Upon observation of what the "actual Universe" does in the current situation, AI tries to remember the same behavior, just to do the same thing itself in other similar situations.
+"Actual Universe" of the diagram is what the algorithm sees in its input after sending an output.
+Upon observation of what the "actual Universe" does in the current situation, the algorithm tries to remember the same behavior, just to do the same thing itself in other similar situations.
 Suppose that, after a few cycles, y1, y2, y3... are responses of the "actual Universe" to x1, x2, x3, ...
-Underlying implementation tries to construct complex `f(x) = y` function, which would represent the "coded Universe model".
-The function may be automatically coded in operating language with clear syntax and semantics.
-Over time, the "coded Universe model" becomes more and more like a mirror image of the "actual Universe", hopingly exhibiting the ethical behavior and intelligence.
+Underlying implementation tries to construct a complex `f(x) = y` function, which would represent the "coded Universe model".
+The function may be automatically coded in an operating language with clear syntax and semantics.
+Over time, the "coded Universe model" becomes more and more like a mirror image of the "actual Universe", hopingly exhibiting ethical behavior and intelligence.